 The Contemporary Arts Center is a not to be missed experience for visitors to New Orleans.
 It is a multi-disciplinary arts center featuring bold experiments in painting, theater, photography performance art, dance, music, video, education and sculpture.
 The CAC is a unique celebration of our time.

 The CAC is in the New Orleans Warehouse Arts District at 900 Camp Street, one block off of Lee Circle (and the Saint Charles streetcar line), and just steps from the National D-Day Museum and the Ogden Museum of Southern Art.
-The gallery is open Thursday - Sunday, 11am to 4pm, during art exhibition periods.
-But there's a lot more happening at the CAC so hours vary for concerts, performances, lectures and special events.

 03 of 04